 Guidance notes on making a complaint about a Councillor’s conduct

 Please read these guidance notes carefully before making a complaint about an elected or co-opted Councillor’s conduct.

-The Royal Borough of Windsor and Maidenhead’s Code of Conduct can be found at Part 7A of the Constitution or using the link on the Code of Conduct webpage.
+The Royal Borough of Windsor and Maidenhead’s Code of Conduct can be found at Part 7A of the Constitution.
 The complaints process is described at Appendix D.

 What can I make a complaint about?

 That a Councillor has breached the adopted Code of Conduct of their authority whilst carrying out, or appearing to carry out, their duties as a Councillor.
 Note that the Code of Conduct cannot apply to a Councillor whilst acting in his or her private capacity.

 Why do you feel the Councillor has breached the Code of Conduct?